Can Physical Therapy Help with Your Headaches?

 A cranio-cervical flexion test, which assesses the strength of the deep neck flexors, may be performed in order to determine whether those muscles could be contributing to the problem.
 If discovered to be weak, then a strengthening program may be advised for the specific muscle group.
 This may be done with the assistance of a feedback pressure cuff, which measures the endurance of the deep flexor muscles and can demonstrate the over activation of the superficial muscles.

-A physical therapist may also choose to use a manual technique such as inhibitive distraction in which pressure is applied to the neck musculature that inserts into the head in order to allow the tension to decrease and alleviate the excessive tone.
-All treatments are patient-specific in order to address each person's limitations and dysfunctions.
+A physical therapist may also choose to use a manual technique such as an inhibitive distraction in which pressure is applied to the neck musculature that inserts into the head in order to allow the tension to decrease and alleviate the excessive tone.
+All treatments are patient-specific in order to address each person’s limitations and dysfunctions.

 The medical information contained herein is provided as an information resource only, and does not substitute professional medical advice or consultation with healthcare professionals.
 This information is not intended to be patient education, does not create any patient-provider relationship, and should not be used as a substitute for professional diagnosis, treatment or medical advice.
 Please consult with your healthcare provider before making any healthcare decisions or for guidance about a specific medical condition.
 If you think you have a medical emergency, call your doctor or 911 immediately.
 IvyRehab Network, Inc. disclaims any and all responsibility, and shall have no liability, for any damages, loss, injury or liability whatsoever suffered as a result of your reliance on the information contained herein.